jilljenn/humanlearn/index.md

-We host a 1-day workshop colocated with the [ITS 2018](http://its2018.its-conferences.com) conference to discuss specific algorithmic and machine learning issues for optimizing human learning.
+We hosted a 1-day workshop colocated with the [ITS 2018](http://its2018.its-conferences.com) conference to discuss specific algorithmic and machine learning issues for optimizing human learning.

 <div id="logos" class="responsive">
     <a href="https://aip.riken.jp"><img src="/static/img/aip.png" /></a>